-You’ll be given anti-sickness medicines to take regularly – let your nurse or doctor know if the ones you’re taking aren’t working for you.
+You’ll be given anti-sickness medicines to take regularly.
+Let your nurse or doctor know if the ones you’re taking aren’t working for you.

 If you lose your hair it will usually start to grow back again after your treatment stops.

 Some chemotherapy drugs can affect your fertility.
 Your doctor should discuss this with you before treatment begins.
-Macmillan has more information about fertility issues for young people.

-Your doctor and nurse will tell you more about the side effects to expect depending on the chemo you have.
+Your doctor and nurse will tell you more about the side effects to expect depending on the chemotherapy you have.
 Let your doctor or nurse know about any side effects as there’s often something that can be done to control them.

 Supportive treatment for brain tumours